 Kenyan women took to the streets to celebrate a Supreme Court decision allowing elections to move forward in 2017.
 The vote resulted in a number of gains for women as legislators and in new leadership positions.
 Photo: AP Photo/Ben Curtis.

 Women everywhere have proven their merits as leaders and activists, pressing for a more fair and inclusive world.
 They still do not have an equal share of the positions where decisions are made, however, even where choices affect everyone, women and men.
 Despite many obstacles, women are not waiting for an invitation to the table.
 With growing skills and perseverance, and with UN Women’s support, women politicians, electoral officials, voters, lawmakers, civil society activists and many others are claiming their equal right to lead and be heard.
+The time is now.
 Read more ►

 Like many rural women, Olga Macz once struggled to overcome severe poverty coupled with pervasive gender discrimination.
 Today, she has more income, more hope and more skills to claim her rights.
 Photo: UN Women/Ryan Brown.

 Where women flourish, so does the broader economy, yet too many women are still paid less for the same job, work under unsafe conditions, or are unable to access assets such as land and property.
 Closing the gaps is essential and urgent.
 UN Women backs economic empowerment to help women claim their rights, and make choices about where and how to live.
 From the smallest villages to the busiest cities, from agriculture to high-tech industries, women are taking their rightful roles, whether as entrepreneurs or labour organizers, factory workers or cultivators of crops that feed the world.
+The time is now.
 Read more ►

 Sometimes a dress speaks louder than words.
 Women’s activists in Beirut, Lebanon strung up white wedding dresses in a striking protest against a longstanding law allowing a rapist to go free if he marries his victim.
 The movement quickly gained momentum, resulting in abolishment of the law.
 Photo: AP Photo/Hussein Malla.

 Violence against women and girls remains so pervasive that ending it is everyone’s concern.
 More and more people, from all walks of life, have recognized they must get involved.
 UN Women engages with legislators to pass tougher laws, business owners to make work-places safe from harassment, and statisticians to improve data so that violence is no longer an invisible crime.
 All of them are activists committed to a safer, more just world.
 Behind them are millions of women who have stood up and said enough is enough.
 We have a right to live free from violence.
+The time is now.
 Read more ►

 Rohingya refugees like Somjida (standing) have fled desperate conditions, seeking safety at a refugee camp in Bangladesh.
 They find solace and support by gathering at a Multi-Purpose Women’s Centre.
 Training helps develop skills such as tailoring that can provide new sources of income, along with a sense of returning to stability and a normal life.
 Photo: UN Women/Allison Joyce.

 Crisis causes specific forms of harm and upheaval in the lives of women and girls.
 While often at the forefront of restoring peace and recovering from natural disasters, they are still poorly recognized as central actors in crisis solutions.
 Change is coming, though.
 With UN Women’s backing, activists have cracked open space for women and gender issues at peace tables, in humanitarian action and in national disaster management plans.
 Humanitarian relief providers increasingly tailor assistance to women’s needs.
 Political leaders call for gender equality as integral to restoring justice and preventing violent extremism.
+The time is now.
 Read more ►

 In Serbia, many of Milica Stojanovic’s friends have moved from their small village to nearby towns.
 She decided to stay and enjoy growing vegetables, a choice backed by a gender-responsive local public budget.
 Photo: UN Women.